Friday, December 28, 2018

 When I was finally asked to pick up the set offered to me at a government appointed private outlet on 27 December 2018, the set is miniature and is hardly noticeable when worn.
 Unlike the earlier set used for the trial in April, this set has very little background noise.
 It is the background noise I believe that has discouraged many people from wearing the aid.
 But on second thought, it is probably the high cost of its acquisition that is the major hindrance.

 The benefit of wearing the hearing aid was instantly felt.
 My TV volume is turned down from 50 at pre-wearing stage to 25-30 at post wearing stage.
-In the end, through personal experience, I have no hesitation in recommending to hearing loss sufferers to try out the hearing aids.
+In the end, through personal experience, I have no hesitation in recommending hearing aids to individuals who suffer from hearing loss.

 I am one of those most fortunate to be able to acquire a set for free.
 As a spouse of a government pensioner, this is a benefit that I have to give credit to the Federal Government.